conery/nbscan/README.md

 ```

 If `--tags` is specified the script prints nbgrader cell IDs instead of cell contents.
-This command prints the nbgrader cell IDs in all cells in all notebooks in the source folder:
+This command prints the nbgrader cell IDs in all cells in all notebooks in the `source` folder:
 ```
 $ nbscan.py --dir source --tags
 ```

-Print the cell with nbgrader id 'hello' in any notebooks submitted by students named 'harry' or 'hermione':
+Print the cell with nbgrader id `hello` in any notebooks submitted by students named 'harry' or 'hermione':
 ```
 $ nbscan.py --dir submitted/harry --dir submitted/hermione --id hello
 ```

-Print the level 1 or level 2 headers in all notebooks in the source folder:
+Print the level 1 or level 2 headers in all notebooks in the `source` folder:
 ```
 $ nbscan.py --dir source --markdown --grep ^#\{1,2\}\\s
 ```